 This old ghost town is often used (in the winter and spring) by campers – amateur prospectors, off road enthusiasts and others looking to get away from it all.

 Often fighter jets piloted by US Air-force fly overhead, often doing acrobats or practicing bombing formations.
+Less noisy, but certainly noticeable are the semi-wild burros that linger around town from time to time.

 And for those who have been writing letters to aliens but haven’t been sure where to send them – a few clicks north of town along the dirt Indian Ranch Road is a mailbox for sending letters to aliens.